 Vancouver has a rich and interesting history, with influences from both the First Nations and subsequent settlers.
 The First Nation’s influence is reflected with art and story poles displayed across the city.

 In the Westside of Vancouver, is the huge UBC campus, while it might not be an obvious tourist destination; it’s really worth a visit.
 Home to the Museum of Anthropology, a striking building designed by Arthur Ericson which houses an eclectic mix of exhibitions, as well as a collection of First Nations art and artefacts.
 Below the museum is Wreck Beach – one of Vancouver’s most beautiful beaches (clothing is optional!).
 And following the walk back up the steps, from the beach (believe me, it can be challenging!), you can stop off a Koerner’s pub for a drink and some food.

 In North Vancouver, I would recommend heading to the Capilano Suspension Bridge – this bridge, suspended over a 220ft canyon, was first built in 1889 and is one of Canada’s longest-running tourist attractions.
 It’s a very wobbly walk over, but has some spectacular views.
 On the other side, there is a nature trail and a treetop walk through the rainforest.
 Though it’s only 20 minutes from downtown, you feel like you could be miles away from the city.

-The newest addition to the attraction is the cliff walk – which is another suspended platform around the cliff face.
+The cliff walk is another suspended platform around the cliff face.
 Possibly not for those with a fear of heights, but great for views (and photos!).

 If you want to shop, there are two excellent department stores in the city – Nordstrom in Downtown and Simons at Park Royal in West Vancouver (a Canadian department store).
 The main shopping strip is on Robson Street in Downtown and there are also some lovely boutiques in Gastown.